 The School of Music, Theatre & Dance EXCEL Prize recognizes extraordinary excellence in performing arts entrepreneurship, leadership and social impact.
 It is awarded at the annual EXCELebration in April to a University of Michigan student or student team that has established a standout performing arts venture.
 Beyond the cash prize of $10,000, the awardee will receive mentorship by EXCEL staff.

 Current SMTD students are eligible to apply.
 Student ventures should be currently active in at least their second consecutive year of activity.
-Past Eligible Fund recipients and EXCELerator Fellows not currently in the Winter 2020 incubator cycle are eligible for consideration.
-Please direct questions concerning eligibility to email@example.com
+Past Enterprise Fund recipients and EXCELerator Fellows not currently in the Winter 2022 incubator cycle are eligible for consideration.
+Please direct other questions concerning eligibility to email@example.com

 All applications should describe the venture, its mission, and recent activities and address the award criteria below.
-The complete application, including all listed components (below), must be submitted via email to firstname.lastname@example.org by March 6, 2020.
+The complete application, including all listed components (below), must be submitted via the online application form by March 18, 2022.
+Finalists will be selected by Friday, April 1.

-Finalists will be required to present live pitches to the EXCEL Funding Committee on Tuesday, April 14, 2020 between 6:30-9:30PM, and the 2020 EXCEL Prize recipient will be announced at the year-end EXCELebration on Tuesday, April 21.
+Finalists are required to present live pitches to the EXCEL Prize evaluation Committee on Tuesday, April 12 between 6:00-9:00PM.
+The 2022 EXCEL Prize recipients will be announced by Tuesday, April 19, 2022.

 Artistic excellence: What is the venture’s mission and how does it pursue artistic excellence?

 Innovation: What component(s) of this venture stand out as innovative, entrepreneurial, and/or disruptive?
 This could include both social impact and/or distinctive approaches to creative arts expression.
-What is it doing (or how is doing it) that others are not?
+What is it doing that others are not (or how is it distinctive)?

 Professional development: Does this venture provide significant professional development and growth potential for students?
 How so?